quynguyen/dotshell/README.md

 ## Purpose
 Quy's peronsal shell environment portable across computers.
-Checking this repo out into $HOME/.shell and running setup.sh, will create all the symlinks off $HOME
+Checking this repo out into $HOME/.shell and running setup.sh, will fetch and update git submodules this repo depends on, and creates all the symlinks off $HOME to configure the shell, tools, and applications.

 ## Requirements

 ### Espected to be already installed
-* git (To check it out)
+* git (Duh)

 ### Contains plugins and tools for (thus they should be already installed)
 * bash